What manufacturing software ERP / MRP / MES a small company needs for production scheduling and control?

 The below table shows an example of a small machining manufacturer.
 There are two columns: the first one shows what a manufacturer thinks is needed, the second one, what is really needed.

 The need can change depending on what is being produced, but the basic objectives stay the same.
-The biggest difference is whether it is a series production or we produce something more customized.
+The biggest difference comes from the type of production, whether it is a series production or something more customized.

-4. Which manufacturing software or ERP system is best for small production planning and scheduling (depending on the industry you represent and your company’s size).
+4. Which manufacturing scheduling software or ERP is best for production planning and control (depending on the industry you represent and your company’s size).

 5.What are free or inexpensive alternatives to ERP / MRP, and why free ERP systems are generally costly?